 What are the signs you are ready to retire?

-Beyond the financial readiness (sufficient super, manageable expenses, a sustainable drawdown plan), the personal signs of retirement readiness include: you can describe a specific and genuinely fulfilling version of daily life in retirement; you’re retiring toward something, a purpose, project, or community role, not just away from work; your significant relationships have been thought through and prepared for the change; you have interests and commitments outside work that will expand to fill the space; and your identity has enough breadth that losing the work role doesn’t feel like losing yourself.
-The absence of any of these doesn’t mean you shouldn’t retire, it means you’d benefit from addressing them before you do.
+Beyond the financial readiness (sufficient super, manageable expenses, a sustainable drawdown plan), the personal signs are: you can describe a specific and genuinely fulfilling version of daily life in retirement; you’re retiring toward something, a purpose, project or community role, not just away from work; your significant relationships have been thought through and prepared for the change; you have interests and commitments outside work that will expand to fill the space; and your identity has enough breadth that losing the work role doesn’t feel like losing yourself.
+The absence of any of these doesn’t mean you shouldn’t retire.
+It means you’d benefit from addressing them before you do.

 How do I know if I’m emotionally ready to retire?